department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/ops_onboarding_checklist.md

 ### Admin work
 - [ ] If new to VA, will need background check.
 Fill out forms from Amber, get fingerprinted, and fill out eQIP investigation request in order to get a PIV card
-- [ ] set up [TMS](https://www.tms.va.gov/secureauth35/SecureAuth.aspx) account and take required trainings
+- [ ] Set up [TMS](https://www.tms.va.gov/secureauth35/SecureAuth.aspx) account and take required trainings

 ### Access to what you need
 - [ ] [Getting setup](https://depo-platform-documentation.scrollhelp.site/getting-started/Request-access-to-tools.969605215.html)
-- [ ] Share your calendar with VSP: va-vsp-team@gmail.com and  vsp-team.group@adhocteam.us
+- [ ] Share your calendar with VSP: va-vsp-team@oddball.io and  vsp-team.group@adhocteam.us
-- [ ] Ensure you're in Google Groups [va-vsp-team](https://groups.google.com/a/oddball.io/g/va-vsp-team) and [va-vsp-engineering](https://groups.google.com/a/oddball.io/g/va-vsp-engineering)
+- [ ] Ensure you're in Google Groups [va-vsp-team](https://groups.google.com/a/oddball.io/g/va-vsp-team) and [va-vsp-engineering](https://groups.google.com/a/oddball.io/g/va-vsp-engineering).
+Use `/support` in #vfs-platform-support to request access.
 - [ ] Ensure you have access to Google Drive folder ["VSP team"](https://drive.google.com/drive/u/0/folders/0AJ6yVhfytxhFUk9PVA)

 **Tools**